ackirby88/CS107/C-Basics/C-5-Memory.md

 dataType arrayName[arraySize];
 ```
 Note that `arraySize` must be a fixed constant known at **compile time**.
+The compiler *automatically* allocates and deallocates the array memory.
 :large_orange_diamond: [Array Memory Demo](https://bit.ly/2CFIYEY): We can check to see if the memory is actually contiguous.
 ```C
 #include <stdio.h>